fingerissue/fingerissue/README.md

 You can find me at [Discord Server](https://discord.gg/uf3hemWkGg) or Email.

+---

+## Signature

+- Learn GoLang with Discord.
+[Sketchbook-discordbot](https://github.com/fingerissue/Sketchbook-discordbot)
+- The first big project.
+Optimization is a mess, but it was for high school su-haeng. [bubble-shooter](https://github.com/fingerissue/bubble-shooter)

 <!--
 **fingerissue/fingerissue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.